VenkateshKatta1318/Personalized-Voice-Assistant-Jarvis/README.md

     ```
     python main.py
     ```
-2. Once the script is running, Jarvis will greet you and listen for your command.
+2. Jarvis will greet you once the script runs and listen to your command.
 3. You can give commands like:
     - "Play [song name]" to play a song on YouTube.
     - "What is [query]" or "Who is [query]" to get information from Wikipedia.